About Us

 Medaco

-In November, the acquisition of Medaco in Bristol disposables section further enriched our portfolio.
+In November 2014, the acquisition of Medaco’s disposables section from Bristol further enriched our portfolio at a time when disposable gloves and single-use items were being widely introduced across the healthcare sector.
 These products became vital in maintaining high hygiene standards, greatly reducing cross-contamination risks in care environments.

 • 2016